MikeJoester/dan-nguyen-html-css-training/practice-two-copy/README.md

 ## TARGETS
 - Apply knowledge to responsive practice one design
 - Used media queries for popular screen size
-- Apply CSS guidelines
 - Apply Flexbox layout
+- Apply Grid system for the responsive design
 - Continue improve about BEM to this practice

 ## Information
 - Technology: HTML5/CSS3
-- Timeline: 5 days
+- Timeline: 12 days
 - Time size: 1 developer
 - Editor: Visual Studio Code